-Following receipt of notice or a complaint of an alleged violation of this Policy, the Title IX Coordinator\8 engages in an initial assessment, which is typically one to five business days in duration.
+Following receipt of notice or a complaint of an alleged violation of this Policy, the Title IX Coordinator\9 engages in an initial assessment, which is typically one to five business days in duration.
 The steps in an initial assessment can include:

-- If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - If they do not wish to do so, the Title IX Coordinator determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety. - If a formal complaint is received, the Title IX Coordinator assesses its sufficiency and works with the Complainant to make sure it is correctly completed. - The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor.
+- If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - o If they do not wish to do so, the Title IX Coordinator determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety. - If a formal complaint is received, the Title IX Coordinator assesses its sufficiency and works with the Complainant to make sure it is correctly completed. - The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, or a formal investigation and grievance process. - If a supportive and remedial response is preferred, the Title IX Coordinator works with the Complainant to identify their wishes, accesses the request, and implements it accordingly.
+No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later if desired. - If a Grievance Process is preferred, the Title IX Coordinator determines if the misconduct alleged falls within the scope of Title IX: - If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate issue based on the nature of the complaint. - If it does not, the Title IX Coordinator determines that Title IX does not apply (and will "dismiss" that aspect of the complaint, if any), assesses which policies may apply, and will refer the matter accordingly.
+Please note that dismissing a complaint under Title IX is just procedural and does not limit King's College's authority to address a complaint with an appropriate process and remedies.

-&lt;sup>8 If circumstances require, the President or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.
+&lt;sup>9 If circumstances require, the President or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.